 Vietnamese infrastructure policy earns investors’ thumbs-up

-The Hanoitimes - To lure more foreign investment in infrastructure, Vietnam needs to have a clear public-private partnership (PPP) framework.
+To lure more foreign investment in infrastructure, Vietnam needs to have a clear public-private partnership (PPP) framework.

 Many investors have shown their interest in Vietnam’s infrastructure projects as the government has affirmed to continue focusing on infrastructure development with the participation of the private sector.